- Fixed Term

 About the Role

 Under guidance and support of the Head of Teaching and Learning, the Teacher position works closely as part of the Galilee School team to develop and implement lessons and programs in line with the Australian Curriculum and the Student Support Framework, in addition to supporting the students in their day-to-day studies and activities at the Galilee School.
-We are particularly keen to seek someone who has experience or interest in teaching Mathematics.
-This role will commence in Term 1, 2023.

 - Plan, prepare and deliver quality and effective teaching and learning programs which are consistent with the Australian Professional Standards for Teachers and relevant syllabi, curriculum, policies, work programs and educational trends